 • $2,500 for a two-or-more-bedroom unit.

 If you suspect your landlord is not following the Rental Renovation Licence Bylaw, you can report it to the City by calling 311.
-The City uses an education-first approach but may take enforcement actionsincluding inspections, orders to comply, fines or other penalties if violations are found.
+The City uses an education-first approach but may take enforcement actions – including inspections and the issuance of orders to comply – if violations are found.

 The Public Registry, available through the Building Permit Application & Inspection Status, is a City of Toronto database that lists all issued Rental Renovation Licences and building permit information.
 It is designed to promote transparency and help tenants stay informed about renovations taking place in rental buildings with tenants.

-Tenants can verify whether their landlord has obtained the necessary licence before being asked to vacate.
+Tenants can verify whether their landlord has obtained the necessary licence.
 The registry displays the property address, licence status and relevant dates.
 This information will be available within 24 to 48 hours of an application being accepted.

 Tenants can also use this tool to track the status of the building permit associated with their rental unit.